rayluo88/lean6sigma-rag-chatbot/README.md

 - **Pydantic**: Data validation using Python type annotations
 - **LangChain**: Framework for developing applications powered by language models
 - **OpenAI**: For RAG implementation and text embeddings
+- **Gradio**: For building interactive UI components for the chatbot

 ### Frontend
 - **React 18**: UI library for building user interfaces